Sheila Dixon: 2007 mayoral election

 Dixon ran for a full term as mayor in the 2007 election and won the Democratic Party primary in September.
 Dixon maintained a strong fundraising advantage throughout the campaign.
-Scores of public officials, unions and newspapers endorsed the Mayor's campaign.
+Scores of public officials, unions and newspapers endorsed the mayor’s campaign.
 This includes The Baltimore Sun, The Baltimore Afro-American, the AFL-CIO, former Rep. Kweisi Mfume, Minority Contractors Association, SEIU, SEIU United Healthcare Workers East, Gov. O'Malley, Comptroller Peter Franchot, Unite Here, United Auto Workers, and others.

 A major issue during the primary mayoral campaign was crime.
 By mid-2007, homicides in Baltimore were on pace to surpass 300 for the year, the most since the early years of the O'Malley administration.
 On June 19, Dixon presented her crime plan to 500 Baltimore police officers, but Dixon was attacked by Mitchell and Carter for not doing enough.
 Dixon's crime plan departed from that of previous Mayor Martin O'Malley in that it stressed community policing and focused on apprehending the most violent offenders as opposed to zero-tolerance approach.
 As of June 19, 2007, there were 146 homicides and 340 non-lethal shootings in the city.

 By the end of July 2007, Dixon's campaign had been endorsed by the Baltimore Metropolitan Council of the Maryland AFL-CIO collectively as well as several individual union endorsements.
 Maryland Comptroller Peter Franchot was the only statewide elected official to endorse Dixon until an August 13 rally in which Governor Martin O'Malley gave his endorsement.
 Former Congressman Kweisi Mfume also endorsed Dixon at the same event in front of Baltimore's City Hall.
 State Delegates Tom Hucker, Maggie McIntosh, Curt Anderson, Cheryl Glenn, Melvin L. Stukes, Talmadge Branch, Senators Nathaniel J. McFadden and Catherine Pugh and Baltimore City Council members Robert Curran, Bernard "Jack" Young, Ed Reisinger, Stephanie Rawlings Blake and Agnes Welch endorsed Dixon and were at the rally as well.

 Results

 Dixon won the 2007 Baltimore Democratic Mayoral Primary over her closest opponent, Keiffer Mitchell Jr., with 63 percent of the total votes, virtually assuring her of a full term in the overwhelmingly Democratic city.
-Dixon then defeated Republican Elbert Henderson in the November general election, becoming the first woman as mayor of Baltimore.
+Dixon then defeated Republican Elbert Henderson in the November general election, becoming the first woman elected as mayor of Baltimore.